7 BEST Material for Plant Pots | Industrial Expert Guide

 Fiberglass planters vs. Plastic planters

-In appearance, both materials are able to represent a wide range of colors but unfortunately, plastic is a very cheap substance and it will look cheap too.
 When it comes to implementing color, producers of plastic planters often melt the plastic with the color or dye the plastic and then add the color.
 This can make for some bright colors, but it lessens the overall quality of the color.
 With our painted fiberglass, we use the same paint that gives contemporary automobiles their sleek appearance and amazing reflections if the gloss is used.

 Both planters won’t negatively impact plant health.
 However, plastic planters are more easily eroded.
 Fiberglass is superior at maintaining and regulating temperatures, whereas plastic can morph in high heat and crack in the cold.
-On the whole, fiberglass is much more durable than plastic.
-It can hold its shape better while also maintaining its structural integrity for a much longer time.

-4. Terracotta And Ceramic Planters
+4. Terracotta and Ceramic Planters

 Ceramic and terracotta are essentially just slight variations on the same material, clay.
 Terracotta is the name of the particular type of clay used, and it does have different properties.
-For example, it is iconically reddish-brown in color and sports a rustic look, whereas ceramic is a light-colored clay.
-Ceramic is often glazed on the outside while terracotta is not.

 Use glazed ceramic pots to keep your plants hydrated as the glazing seals the pot and stops leakage.
 On the other hand, unglazed terracotta looks great and is well-suited for plants that like a lot of drainage.